 The plot line was, while very different, still believable and the conflicts of the story were also believable.
 The conflicts were dangerous and logically dealt with.
 There’s nothing more “ugh” worthy than a book where the plot is riddled with pointless or easy conflicts.
 Or where a conflict is dealt with in a way that creates more drama when there’s a perfectly reasonable alternate plan of action available.
 Thankfully, The Defiant contains actual life-threatening danger and reasonable barriers to keep the ideal course of action from being taken.
 Thank the Morrigan for small mercies.

 Is The Defiant obvious, or will readers be surprised?

 Well this one is a complicated question, especially for this book.
-There were some bits of information that surprises could’ve been created from, but the author just goes ahead and tells readers (and characters) ahead of time.
+There were some bits of information in The Valiant that surprises could’ve been created from, but the author just goes ahead and tells readers (and characters) ahead of time.
 So, lost surprise there, but I guess it was on purpose.
-However, because The Defiant is following a strangely different plot line than it’s previous installment, readers will be knocked off balance and they will be unsure of what is to come because of the sudden changes in story.
+However, because The Defiant follows a strangely different plot line than it’s previous installment, readers will be knocked off balance and they will be unsure of what is to come because of the sudden changes in story.
 I can say there was one good surprise that I didn’t quite see coming, which was definitely fun to read about.
 It certainly excited me a lot more than I had previously been while reading.

 Is this story as entertaining to read as The Valiant?